raidancampbell/sequelspeare/README.md

 - Python3, the code was written in 3.5
 - `irc` package, installed via pip
-- Tensorflow, the code was written in 0.10.0rc0
+- Tensorflow, the code was written to support version 1.6
     - This should install several other dependencies such as `numpy` and `six`

 ### Usage